 I post my work in a variety of locations, for different purposes.
 Here are the main places you’ll find my work:

-- Portfolio: A collection of my favorite works.
+- Portfolio: A collection of my favourite works.

 - Flickr: This site is something of a dumping ground, where much of my work - including the shots I don’t care for - ends up; this is largely used for friends and family, with only about 1 in 5 photos uploaded being publicly accessible.